Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 ```

 ## VariableDeclaration
-Represents the declaration of a local variable.
+Represents the declaration of a local or global variable.

 Interesting fields: